LegReq/did-btcr2/chapters/CRUD-Operations.md

 To deactivate a **did:btcr2**, the DID controller MUST add the property `deactivated` with the value `true` on the DID document.
-To do this, the DID controller constructs a valid ::BTCR2 Update:: with a JSON patch that adds this property and announces the ::BTCR2 Update:: by broadcasting an ::Authorized Beacon Signal:: following the algorithm in [Update].
+To do this, the DID controller constructs a valid ::BTCR2 Update:: with a JSON Patch that adds this property and announces the ::BTCR2 Update:: by broadcasting an ::Authorized Beacon Signal:: following the algorithms defined in [Update].
 Once a **did:btcr2** has been deactivated this state is considered permanent and resolution MUST terminate.